2KAbhishek/gh-repo-man/README.md

 Planning to add repository management features like creating, archiving, and updating repositories.

 ### ✅ To-Do

-- [x] Initialize Go module and project structure
-- [x] Implement basic repository fetching and display
-- [x] Add interactive FZF UI with preview
-- [x] Implement multi-repository cloning
-- [x] Add user flag for browsing other users' repos
-- [x] Add comprehensive error handling and validation
-- [x] Implement concurrent cloning with proper context support
-- [x] Add extensive test coverage with mocking
-- [x] Extract constants and improve code organization
-- [x] Add Unicode icons and language mappings
-- [x] Add configuration file support (YAML, ~/.config/gh-repo-man.yml)
-- [x] Add caching support for better performance
-- [x] Add pagination support for loading repos, create a combined json with all repos
-- [x] Previews are not working for non current user repos, also not all the repos are loading, fix that
-- [x] Current user repo cache is being saved as current_user_repos.json instead of the actual user's name.json, fix it
-- [x] Add configuration option for projects directory, if configured, clone repos to that directory
-- [x] Add configuration option for per_user_dir, if configured, create a directory for each user in projects dir and clone repos to that directory
-- [x] Add repository filtering and sorting capabilities, match it with what https://github.com/2kabhishek/octohub.nvim is providing
-- [ ] Open repos with `tea` or `code` or user's preferred editor

-### Tech Debt

 - [ ] Optimize config structure and defaults usage
 - [ ] Optimize test structure